AltSysrq/astrocol/README.md

 described in the Automatic Implementations section.

 Astrocol reserves two special method names, "ctor" and "dtor", whose semantics are described in the Element Construction section.
-Furthermore, the method name "free" is forbidden.
+One typically should avoid defining methods whose names conflict with other global symbols, such as "free".

 ### Elements